NSK-1010/mit-huawei-weiwei/README.md

-# THE MIT huawei-weiwei LICENSE
+# THE MIT GRASS-WARE LICENSE

 ---